 Verify your session after installation:

-The next few sections of this guide use the example variables
+The next few sections use the example variables

 "My D9 Site" as the site name and label.
-Make sure to replace each instance, as well as other variables, with your desired values.
+Make sure you replace each instance, as well as other variables, with your desired values.

 Create a new Drupal site on Pantheon:

 --orgoption to the command above and pass the Organization name, label, or ID if you want to associate this site with an Organization.